Sequential Gaussian Processes for Online Learning of Nonstationary Functions: Introduction

+From a statistical perspective, a typical GP regression model infers only stationary functions, meaning that properties of the function are constant across all input values.
+While there are covariance kernels that explicitly capture non-stationary effects in GP regression, they pose greater computational challenges than a stationary kernel as they often require calculating intractable integrals.
 Mixture-of-experts GP models have been used to model non-stationary functions by fitting independent GPs to different segments of the input space.
-In particular, the IS-MOE approach \citep{Zhang:Williamson:2017} fits mixtures of GP experts in a distributed way using importance sampling; however, IS-MOE is not an online algorithm.
+In particular, the importance sampled mixture-of-experts (IS-MOE) approach fits mixtures of GP experts in a distributed manner using importance sampling \cite{Zhang:Williamson:2017}; however, IS-MOE is not an online algorithm.
 Conversely, sparse online GPs are a state-of-the-art method for online GP estimation, but the estimated functions are constrained to be stationary.

 Given the prevalence and complexity of streaming data, this gap necessitates a new approach for online learning of non-stationary functions.

-We introduce a sequential Monte Carlo (SMC) algorithm to fit mixtures of GPs by integrating over the space of hyperparameters.
-SMC samplers can be adapted to allow real-time updates, and are trivially parallelizeable.
-We show a connection with multi-armed bandits for hyperparameter optimization and exploit this connection to dramatically accelerate mixing in a medical time series problem.
+Moreover, in most mixture-of-experts approaches, we assume the number of mixtures are fixed and known \textit{a priori}, which is generally inappropriate.
+Instead, we can assume that there is an infinite mixture of GPs, by assuming the mixing distribution is Dirichlet-process distributed.
+We introduce a sequential algorithm to fit infinite mixtures of GPs.
+SMC samplers can be adapted to allow real-time updates to the model parameters, and are trivially parallelizable.
+We show a connection with online GPs to multi-armed bandits for optimization and demonstrate that our method can obtain superior performance compared to other GP-bandit optimization techniques.

 This paper proceeds as follows: In Section~\ref{sec:background}, we discuss the background for Gaussian processes, methods for fast inference, and importance sampling.
 We introduce our online GP inference algorithm in Section~\ref{sec:method}.
-We show empirical benefits of our framework on prediction tasks in both simulated data and in hospital patient data where online, scaleable inference is essential in Section~\ref{ref:experiments}.
+We show empirical benefits of our framework on prediction tasks in both simulated data and in hospital patient data where online, scalable inference is essential in Section~\ref{ref:experiments}.
 In Section~\ref{sec:conclusion}, we conclude with a discussion of future work.